 Problem Set #1 due Wednesday.

 Final Project Milestone #1 due Friday.
 Speak with your Teaching Fellow about your final project during your Recitation session or outside of it.
 Google Dataset Search is a good way to find data.
 See also these resources.
+Create a Github repo for this Milestone.
+Connect the repo to your computer.
 Write one paragraph in an Rmd file about your current thoughts/ideas/plans.
-Knit the Rmd file into an html, and then submit the html via Canvas.
+Knit the Rmd file into an html.
+Push to Github.
+Submit to Canvas the url to the repo.

 The best data science superpower is knowing how to ask a question. – Mara Averick